MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 ---
-title: Supported Kubernetes versions in Azure Kubernetes Service on Azure Stack HCI
+title: Supported Kubernetes versions in Azure Kubernetes Service on Azure Stack HCI and Windows Server
 description: Understand the Kubernetes version support policy and lifecycle of clusters in Azure Kubernetes Service (AKS on Azure Stack HCI and Windows Server)
 services: container-service
 ms.topic: article